ACE-Genomics/Manuscript_CSF_turnover/README.md

 -Metadata processing to generate an analysis-ready dataset

-Note: This script runs totally or partially on omics and patient data that cannot be shared publicly.
+Note: This script runs on omics and patient data that cannot be shared publicly.

 ### 02.Data_analysis_ACE_cohort.R